 The RoboPlay Challenge Competition RoboPlay Challenge Competition is a level-playing-field robotics competition for students in grades 1–12.
 It is designed for student teams to apply and demonstrate their real-world mathematical problem-solving skills in a competitive environment.

-The competition challenges students to creatively use modular robots and accessories to complete a series of tasks.
+The competition challenges students to creatively use modular robots and accessories to create their own robot machines to complete a series of tasks.
 Unlike most robotics competitions, the RoboPlay Challenge requirements are not revealed until the day of the competition, meaning that teams do not prepare solutions or robots in advance.
-Instead, student teams rely on their mathematical reasoning, programming, and problem-solving skills to work independently under time constraints to earn the highest possible score for each task, without direct teacher support.
+Instead, student teams rely on their mathematical reasoning, programming, and problem-solving skills to work collaboratively within their teams, without direct teacher support or outside assistance, under time constraints to earn the highest possible score for each task.

 RoboPlay emphasizes mathematical thinking, adaptability, problem-solving, teamwork, collaboration, communication, and time management, while also fostering social-emotional learning and perseverance through an authentic, real-time mathematical competition context.